-Helen & Douglas House has produced an Annual Report for the financial year 2016 – 2017.
-Click here to download.
+Helen & Douglas House has produced an Annual Report for the financial year 2021/22.

 Meet the Trustees

-Helen & Douglas House Trustees act in a voluntary capacity and meet 6 times a year in order to ensure that that Helen & Douglas House is run in accordance with its legal, moral and ethical obligations.
+Helen & Douglas House Trustees act in a voluntary capacity and meet 4 times a year as a board to ensure that that Helen & Douglas House is run in accordance with its legal, moral and ethical obligations.
 The Trustee Board also has several subcommittees on which nominated Trustees sit.